 An important part of acupuncture and TCM is the concept of Qi.
 Qi (pronounced “chee”) is the vital energy that animates the body and protects it from illness.
-It flows through pathways called meridians, and provides nourishment to all the body’s organs.
+It flows through pathways called meridians and provides nourishment to all the body’s organs.
 When there is an imbalance or blockage in the flow of Qi, physical symptoms may result.
-Qi stagnation may be the cause of your headaches.
+Stagnation of Qi may be the cause of your headaches.

-It is important to remember that acupuncture for migraines or headaches is not a quick fix.
+It is important to remember that acupuncture for migraine or headache is not a quick fix.
 Changes may occur quickly or over a longer period of time, depending upon your overall constitution and health.
-It is also important to closely follow care recommendations suggested by your acupuncturist.
-Whether it is one visit to address an acute problem, or several visits to address a chronic problem, your acupuncturist will create a treatment protocol that will maximize your healing potential.
+It is also important to closely follow the care recommendations suggested by your acupuncturist.
+Whether it is one visit to address an acute problem, or several visits to address a chronic problem, our migraine acupuncture specialist will create a treatment protocol for your migraine headache symptom that will maximize your healing potential.

-A chiropractic treatment starts with a thorough evaluation to find possible causes of your headache and examine your spine for issues of misalignment.
-Using gentle and non-invasive techniques a chiropractor is able to correct the spinal misalignment (subluxation).
-This can provide almost instant relief and restore your long-term health.
+In order to find possible causes, our chiropractor will perform a thorough evaluation and examine your spine for issues of misalignment.
+Using gentle and non-invasive techniques, our experienced chiropractic migraine doctor is able to correct the spinal misalignment (subluxation).
+This can provide relief and restore your long-term health.

-- Track those Triggers: Try to keep track of when your headaches start.
-Migraine sufferers may find it especially helpful to keep a diary of symptoms and possible causes.
+- Track Those Triggers: Try to keep track of when your head pain starts.
+Headache sufferers may find it especially helpful to keep a diary of symptoms and possible causes.
 Triggers might include anything from eating chocolate, to anxiety or inhaling specific smells.
 Pinpointing these triggers—and avoiding them when possible—could help.

-- Stress Relief: Stress puts a lot of strain on the body, and can contribute to many types of health concerns, including headaches.
+- Stress Relief: Stress puts a lot of strain on the body, and can contribute to many types of health concerns.
 Talk to your practitioner about healthy ways to handle stress, such as meditation or breathing techniques.

-- Exercise: Physical activity is an important part of any healthy lifestyle, and is a great antidote to stress.
-Your acupuncturist can recommend types of exercises that may work best for you.
+- Exercise: Physical activity is an important part of any healthy lifestyle.

-Naturally, acupuncture and chiropractic care are extremely effective in reducing the frequency and severity of many types of painful conditions, including headache or migraine pain.
-By working with Dr. Kim and adopting some simple lifestyle changes, you will be on your way toward a healthier, happier, pain-free life.
+In conclusion, acupuncture and chiropractic care are extremely effective in reducing the frequency and severity of headache or migraine.
+By working with our practitioner, you will be on your way toward a healthier, happier, pain-free life.